Ubuntu gamers wanting to get right to action with Steam can now do so straight from the login screen.

 On to installing.

-If you’re an official beta tester for Steam for Linux download and install the following .deb package.
+Download and install the following .deb package.

 Once you’ve installed (and assuming Steam is already set up with your account) you can log out, go to the session selector, click ‘Steam’, followed by ‘OK’, and then login.